harmonicinc-com/client-side-ad-tracking-android/README.md

          omidCustomReferenceData?, // String?: OMID custom reference data in JSON string

          // Optional params:
-         initRequest // Boolean: Should the session init API be used?
+         initRequest, // Boolean: Should the session init API be used? cacheRetentionTimeMs // Long: How long should beacon metadata be cached? (defaults to 2 hours: 2 * 60 * 60 * 1000L)
      )
      ```
    - Create a class that implements `PlayerAdapter`.
 Override all mandatory methods and return appropriate values from your player.
 The demo project includes an example [ExoPlayerAdapter.kt](demo%2Fsrc%2Fmain%2Fjava%2Fcom%2Fharmonicinc%2Fcsabdemo%2Fplayer%2FExoPlayerAdapter.kt) for your reference.